Huhngoku/ADVOCATE/doc/AnalysisResult.md

 	add: example.go:50@77;
 	done: example.go:60@80;
 ```
-Each found problem consist of three lines.
+Each found problem consist of three lines (the third line can be empty).
 The first line explains the
 type of the found bug.
 The other two line contain the information about the
 elements responsible for the problem.
 The elements always have the
 form of